Skip to content Search

 Mental health diagnosis

 Most mental disorders are highly complex and have high phenotypic variability, partially vague diagnostic criteria, and a significant overlap ratio.
 A single clinical examination is not representative and is susceptible to the framing effect and other cognitive biases.
-The patient’s subjective experience is often precious but also severely neglected due to its vagueness, variability and an idiosyncratic presentation of symptoms.
+The patient’s subjective experience is often considered precious in diagnosis, but is often severely neglected due to its vagueness, variability and an idiosyncratic presentation of symptoms.
 The overwhelming majority of psychiatric disorders appear to be dimensional in nature.
 Consequently, their categorizations become artificial and debatable.

 Marcin Moskalewicz